PerttuHamalainen/MediaAI/Syllabus.md

 * Optional exercise: Fooling the image classifier with adversarial images.
 This is a bit more advanced topic, but included to demonstrate that discriminative models also have applications in generating images and visualizations.
 We will revisit the topic later. [[Open in Colab]](http://colab.research.google.com/github/PerttuHamalainen/MediaAI/blob/master/Code/Jupyter/AdversarialMNIST.ipynb).
 TODO: provide solutions.

-* Optional exercise: Sound classification, to illustrate how processing audio can be done very similarly to images. [[Open in Colab]](http://colab.research.google.com/github/PerttuHamalainen/MediaAI/blob/master/Code/Jupyter/AudioMNIST.ipynb).
-TODO: Provide a solution to the exercise.
+* Optional exercise: Sound classification, to illustrate how processing audio can be done very similarly to images.
+Jupyter notebook: https://github.com/PerttuHamalainen/MediaAI/blob/master/Code/Jupyter/AudioMNIST.ipynb.
+Note: currently, this notebook only works on [Aalto's Jupyter server](Lessons/Jupyter_Colab_etc.md) or if you run it on your own computer after cloning the course Github repository.
+The audio file management has not yet been reworked for Colab.

 **Day 3:**